Breakdown of Kinetic Compensation Effect in Physical Desorption: Results

+To further emphasize this point we calculated the second order terms in \ref{eq:Cdepslope} using our numerical data.
+The results are shown in Fig.~\ref{fig:order2}.

 In Fig.~\ref{fig:order2} the derivative of $E_{a}$ exhibits much larger variations (left panel) than $\ln{\nu}$ (right panel).
-When the terms are added, according to Eq.~\ref{eq:Cdepslope}, the result is only zero in the non-interacting case, as expected, otherwise it yields a non-zero, finite contribution arising from these second order terms, as plotted in Fig.~\ref{fig:order2trms}.
+When the terms are added, according to Eq.~\ref{eq:Cdepslope}, the result is only zero in the non-interacting case, as expected, otherwise it yields a non-zero, finite contribution, which is plotted in Fig.~\ref{fig:order2trms}.

-It should be noted that the factor $\sfrac{1}{k_B T}$ attenuates variations in $\frac{\partial{E_a (\theta)}}{\partial{\theta}}$.
-And while these second order terms are not particularly large, they contribute sufficiently to cause the Arrhenius plots to become curved (see Fig.~\ref{fig:Aplots}), which can ultimately lead to poor estimates of the Arrhenius parameters through a forced linearization of the data.
+It should be noted that the factor $\sfrac{1}{k_B T}$ attenuates variations in $\frac{\partial{E_a (\theta)}}{\partial{\theta}}$, and, while these second order terms are not particularly large, they yield a finite non-zero contribution (see Fig.~\ref{fig:Aplots}), that, when ignored, forces a straight line through the data.